 Campaign and story

-David Mason will return as the lead, and Milo Ventimiglia (Gilmore Girls, This Is Us) will take over the role.
-In Black Ops 2, Rich McDonald portrayed the character's adult version.
+Black Ops 7's story takes place in 2035 and will be a direct sequel to Black Ops 2.
+David Mason returns as the lead, and Milo Ventimiglia (Gilmore Girls, This Is Us) will take over the role from Rich McDonald, who portrayed the character's adult version in Black Ops 2.

 Multiplayer